Contact

 Russia: Russian Foundation for Basic Research (RFBR)

-JSPS provides funding up to \15 million per project a year (including indirect costs)
+JSPS provides funding up to 15 million yen per project a year (including indirect costs)

 Covers: Research expenses, travel, personnel and indirect costs